-Discipline takes on several forms.
+Discipline may take one of four forms.
 Students may be held in the office for a class period to complete their work for a particular class.
-Students may be assigned detentions for actions that violate the discipline code.
-There are 2 types of detentions.
-1. ISD - In School Detention - that will be assigned at the principal's discretion and will be served in the in school suspension room during a time frame designated by the principal.
-This may include assigning ISD during a student's lunch period to be served in the in school suspension room.
-2. ASD - After School Detention - that will be served after school from 2:45 PM - 3:30 PM in a classroom supervised by a certified staff member.
+Students may be assigned detention for actions that violate the discipline code.
+Detentions may be served any day before or after school, with before school detentions served from 6:45 to 7:30 and after school detentions from 2:45 to 3:30.
+Detentions must be served within 7 days of the issuing date.
+Students who neglect to serve their detention will be placed in in-school suspension.
 For more serious violations, students may be placed in in-school suspension or out of school suspension.
-A student receiving out of school suspension is encouraged to remain current with class assignments; however, they will not receive credit during their suspension with the exception of major projects, chapter, and quarter and semester tests.
+A student receiving out of school suspension is encouraged to remain current with class assignments; however, they will not receive credit during their suspension with the exception of major projects, chapter, quarter and semester tests.
 A student receiving in school suspension will receive all of their course work and are expected to complete that work for credit.
-All tests and assessments will be administered in the in-school suspension classroom for in-school suspension students only.
+All tests and assessments will be administered in the in school suspension classroom for in school suspension students only.
 Administration has the right to determine placement of students based on the severity of student infractions.
-Students that do not cooperate while waiting for their due process will be assigned a minimum of 1 day out of school suspension.
-Students that are a disruption in the ISS class will be assigned an automatic 2 day out of school suspension.